Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 One of the simplest things you can do to improve your health is to get more active, even in small ways.

-Exercise doesn’t just help your body look fit and toned, it also boosts your mood and helps with stress too.
-It also keeps you healthy in many other ways like reducing risk of heart disease, preventing dementia, and lowering risk of cancer (4).
+Exercise doesn’t only help your body look fit and toned, it also boosts your mood and helps with stress.
+It also keeps you healthy in many other ways such as reducing the risk of heart disease, preventing dementia, and lowering the risk of cancer (4).

 When you’re on a break from work or school, try these quick workouts to burn more calories: